Sergio2205/public_chooseElectric/README.md

 - Calculates monthly and annual costs for gasoline or electricity.
 - Recommends electric vehicle alternatives with links for more information.
 - Integrates OpenAI's fine-tuned language model for enhanced conversational abilities.
+- Leverages data analysis tools to improve training and results.

 ---